sreiter/ProMesh/readme_compilation.txt

     mkdir build && cd build && cmake ..

 Please specify all the required paths.
 If you experience any problems please have a look at ProMesh/CMakeLists.txt and parse the comments.
+Required are at least the following options:

+    UG_ROOT_PATH: "The path to ug4.
+Has to contain the ugbase and lib directories."
+    QT_CMAKE_PATH: "Folder containing cmake-modules for the chosen architecture."

+GENERATION OF UP-TO-DATE DOCUMENTATION
+Once ProMesh has been built (e.g. on Windows), please run the following command in your build directory to generate up-to-date documentation

+    ProMesh4.exe -docugen

+ProMesh has to be linked again with the new documentation.
+To force linking, please remove the old executable before calling make (or corresponding build tools).

+DEPLOY PROMESH ON OSX
 If you'd like to deploy ProMesh4 to older MacOSX systems, you may want to adjust the following vars in the build/CMakeCache.txt file of the associated lib_grid and ProMesh build (also Tetgen, if used) Please first check which SDKs are actually installed.
     //Build architectures for OSX
     CMAKE_OSX_ARCHITECTURES:STRING=i386     // x86_64 would be an alternative option

     //Minimum OS X version to target for deployment (at runtime); newer
     // APIs weak linked.
 Set to empty string for default value.
     CMAKE_OSX_DEPLOYMENT_TARGET:STRING=10.5

     //The product will be built against the headers and libraries located
     // inside the indicated SDK.
     CMAKE_OSX_SYSROOT:PATH=/Developer/SDKs/MacOSX10.5.sdk